PrasadB2003/ML/README.md

 Contributing
 If you'd like to contribute, feel free to fork the repository, make changes, and submit a pull request.
 Please ensure that your changes are well-documented and include relevant tests if applicable.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
-TensorFlow/Keras: For building the emotion detection model.

 Flask: For web framework used in this application.

 Docker: For easy containerization and deployment.